Elaine Simmonds - ISCA Counselling. Reg. MBACP. PGCE. BSc(Hons).

 - I am aware that counselling is not affordable for many people who would like to take it up.
 I offer some reduced and low cost places for people who can not pay the full amount, including students.
 Please ask about this when you make contact or when we meet.
 I will be happy to talk through possibilities.

-- I work from comfortable and quiet counselling rooms in central Exeter, near to car parks and train and bus stations.
+- I work from comfortable and quiet counselling rooms in Exeter, with easy parking and close to bus and train stations.

 - I offer both short-term counselling and longer, more in-depth work.
 We can talk about the options during the first session.